Georgia (country): Golden Age and division

 Queen Tamar, the first woman to rule Georgia.

+David IV suppressed dissent of feudal lords and centralized power in his hands to effectively deal with foreign threats.
+In 1121, he decisively defeated much larger Turkish armies during the Battle of Didgori and abolished the Emirate of Tbilisi.
 The 29-year reign of Tamar, the first female ruler of Georgia, is considered the most successful in Georgian history.
-Tamar was given the title "king of kings" and succeeded in neutralizing her opposition, while embarking on an energetic foreign policy aided by the downfall of the rival powers of the Seljuks and Byzantium.
-Supported by a powerful military élite, Tamar was able to build on the successes of her predecessors to consolidate an empire that dominated the Caucasus, and extended over large parts of present-day Azerbaijan, Armenia, eastern Turkey, and northern Iran, and used the vacuum of power left by the Fourth Crusade to create the Empire of Trebizond as a Georgian vassal state.
+Tamar was given the title "king of kings" and succeeded in neutralizing her opposition while embarking on an energetic foreign policy aided by the downfall of the rival powers of the Seljuks and Byzantium.
+Supported by a powerful military elite, Tamar was able to build on the successes of her predecessors to consolidate an empire that dominated the Caucasus, and extended over large parts of present-day Azerbaijan, Armenia, eastern Turkey, and northern Iran, and used the vacuum of power left by the Fourth Crusade to create the Empire of Trebizond as a Georgian vassal state.

 The revival of the Kingdom of Georgia was set back after Tbilisi was captured and destroyed by the Khwarezmian leader Jalal ad-Din in 1226, followed by devastating invasions by Mongol ruler Genghis Khan.
 The Mongols were expelled by George V the Brilliant (r.
 1299–1302), known for reuniting eastern and western Georgia and restoring the country's previous strength and Christian culture.
 After his death, local rulers fought for their independence from central Georgian rule, until the total disintegration of the kingdom in the 15th century.
-Georgia was further weakened by several disastrous invasions by Timur.
+Georgia was further weakened by several disastrous invasions by Mongols under Timur.
 Invasions continued, giving the kingdom no time for restoration, with both Qara Qoyunlu and Aq Qoyunlu Turkomans constantly raiding its southern provinces.